What is a vasectomy?

 - You may have other partners in the future.

 - You plan to have children by reversing your vasectomy.

 Vasectomy is very safe, but all surgeries carry some risks.
 Some possible risks of vasectomy include:

 - An inflammatory reaction to sperm that spill during surgery called sperm granuloma which can cause a tender lump under the skin

 - Epididymitis or orchitis (painful, swollen, and tender epididymis, or testis) may occur after vasectomy.
 This most often occurs during the first year after surgery.

-- In rare cases, the vas deferens may grow back together which could cause an unwanted pregnancy
+- In rare cases, the vas deferens may grow back together.
+This could cause an unwanted pregnancy.

 - Pain that lasts long after surgery